15 Magical Things to Do in Marseille in Winter (& Christmas)

 Address: Pl. de la Major, 13002 Marseille

-14. Get in the Holiday Spirit at the Quai de la Fraternité Christmas Market
+12. Get in the Holiday Spirit at the Quai de la Fraternité Christmas Market

 Every year on the Quai de la Fraternité, a Christmas Market takes place.
-It is near the great wheel and is not far from the Santon’s Fair.
+It is near the Great Wheel and is not far from the Santon’s Fair.
 It typically takes place from the third Saturday of November onward to the 2nd of January.

 The market is highlighted by the LED illuminations adorning the city, particularly around the Old Port, the town hall, Cours Estienne d’Orves, and the Canebière.